-However, the crunchy leaves don’t need to stay on your lawn.
-They’re nice to admire but may cause fungal problems, and you don’t want to deal with the aftermath in the spring.
+However, those beautiful leaves don’t need to stay on your lawn.
+They’re nice to admire but may cause fungal problems or even suffocate your lawn, and you don’t want to deal with the aftermath in the spring.
 The Super-Sod fall mantra is, “An ounce of prevention now is cheaper and easier than curing disease in the spring!”

 Here are a few ways to remove your leaves to ensure a healthy spring lawn.
 Plus, these simple lawn chores will also be great exercise before you start consuming all those holiday goodies.

 Rake fall leaves from the lawn using a sturdy rake.
 Choosing the right rake can make all the difference.
 A metal rake is going to last the longest and allow you to dig deeply into the leaves to get a large mass of leaves at one time.
 We would suggest investing in a quality metal rake so you don’t have to purchase another one next year.